Lusito/box2d.ts/packages/core/docs/dynamics.md

 applies damage and try to destroy the associated actor and its rigid body.
-However, Box2D does not allow you to alter the physics world inside a callback because you might destroy objects that Box2D is currently processing, leading to orphaned pointers.
+However, Box2D does not allow you to alter the physics world inside a callback because you might destroy objects that Box2D is currently processing, leading to orphaned references.

 The recommended practice for processing contact points is to buffer all contact data that you care about and process it after the time step.
 You